starkindustries/HackerRank/AdventCyber/04_Moo/README.md

  -----------
 ```

-Ok, now we know we can execute whatever we want.
+Now we know we can execute whatever we want.
 Try printing the directory.

 ```
 EOC